 How to Braid Pulla

-Feel free to braid it in a simple three-strand braid, or another pattern, such as the four-strand braid that I use in this recipe.
 Check out this video tutorial on how to braid several different kinds of braids.
-Here's how I did my four-strand braid, with the photo tutorial below.
+Here's how we did our four-strand braid, with the photo tutorial below.

 - Think of the strands being in positions 1-4, from left to right.